great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_validation_result_store_in_azure_blob_storage.md

 - Configured a [Data Context](../../../tutorials/getting_started/initialize_a_data_context.md).
 - Configured an [Expectations Suite](../../../tutorials/getting_started/create_your_first_expectations.md).
 - Configured a [Checkpoint](../../../tutorials/getting_started/validate_your_data.md).
-- Configured an Azure [storage account](https://docs.microsoft.com/en-us/azure/storage) and get the [connection string](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal).
+- Configured an [Azure Storage account](https://docs.microsoft.com/en-us/azure/storage) and get the [connection string](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal).
 - Create the Azure Blob container.
 If you also wish to [host and share data docs on Azure Blob Storage](../../../guides/setup/configuring_data_docs/how_to_host_and_share_data_docs_on_azure_blob_storage.md) then you may setup this first and then use the ``$web`` existing container to store your expectations.
 - Identify the prefix (folder) where Validations will be stored (you don't need to create the folder, the prefix is just part of the Blob name).